Society for Academic Urgent Care Medicine

 • A thriving community of scholars, educators, and clinician-researchers

-• National recognition as a distinct specialty with its own academic identity
+• broader academic recognition within ambulatory care education with its own academic identity

 • Improved patient outcomes across diverse ambulatory care settings